Facelift for Men

 Frequently Asked Questions

-Q: How long is the “down-time” after a facelift or mini-facelift?
+- Question: How long is the “down-time” after a facelift or mini-facelift?

-A: Depending on the exact surgical approach needed in your case (mini-facelift vs. full facelift, more or less neck treatment required, etc.), the down time will vary.
+- Answer: Depending on the exact surgical approach needed in your case (mini-facelift vs. full facelift, more or less neck treatment required, etc.), the down time will vary.
 For most patients, a week off of work is sufficient.
 Bruising and swelling will occur immediately after the surgery, and begin to resolve around the third day.
 The majority of this process occurs in the first week, but some patients require up to two weeks for complete resolution.
 Pain is very minimal.
 Dr. Ransom works closely with you throughout the postoperative period, making sure that you are making progress toward an excellent result.
 Further details can be discussed with Dr. Ransom during your confidential consultation.

-Q: If I am a smoker, can I still have a facelift?
+- Question: If I am a smoker, can I still have a facelift?

-A: Yes.
+- Answer: Yes.
 Though Dr. Ransom would strongly advise you to quit smoking to improve your overall health, smokers can undergo facelifts.
 With traditional, older facelift techniques that lift only the skin, plastic surgeons worry that the delicate facial skin will not heal in smokers.
 However, using the deep-plane technique, Dr. Ransom is able to perform facelifts on smokers with no added risk.
 This is because the blood supply to the face is preserved in this approach, and better blood supply means better healing.
 As a side note, Dr. Ransom has a keen interest in helping patients try to quit smoking (tobacco cessation), and has even performed clinical research in this area.
 He would be happy to discuss this with you during your consultation, and he is able to prescribe medications to help you quit before surgery.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.